-His strategy was to be the anti-George.
+His strategy was to be anti-George.

 For example, in the diner he and Jerry go to all the time, he spies an attractive woman he would probably have told lies to in order to win her over.
 He would have said he was an architect.

-But in the new approach, he does the opposite.
+But he does the opposite.

-He tells her his name is George, he’s a balding, middle-aged man who lives with his parents.
+He tells her his name is George, a balding, middle-aged man who lives with his parents.
 It worked.

-But be vulnerable about quirks and insecurities.
+Instead, own your quirks and insecurities.
 Showing traits that are “just like me” is uniquely relatable and charming.

-The classic episode of George trying to impress his girlfriend by pretending to be a marine biologist is hilarious.
+The episode of George trying to impress his girlfriend by pretending to be a marine biologist is hilarious.
 But the George Costanza radio lesson: George wants to be a better, more interesting man.
 And he owns his lie!